ssebs/ssebs-www/content/blog/mmpguieditor.md

 This is part 2 of my [Mini Macro Pad](/projects/go-mmp/) project.
 I recommend reading my [last blog post](/blog/minimacropad/) to read about how I 3D printed and programmed that.

 ## What's wrong with it?
-Why fix something that isn't broken?
 <img class="custom-float-right" src="/img/MMPPrinted.jpg" alt="macro pad" width="300px">

-I was happy to have a working Macro Pad, and I used it for about a year or so with only a few tweaks to the code, but there was a **problem**.
+I was happy to have a working Macro Pad and used it for about a year with only a few tweaks to the code.
+However, there was a **problem**.

 If you wanted to change any of the Macros, you had to open up a code editor and edit a `.yaml` file.
 While this worked, it was a bit of a pain to use, and changing anything on the fly was simply not possible.